Online Annual Parish Meeting held at 7:00PM on Wednesday 28th April 2021 via ‘Zoom’

 Clive Brazier opened the meeting and welcomed residents.

-It was resolved to approve the minutes and these would be duly signed by the Chair.
+It was resolved to adopt the minutes as a true record and they were duly signed by the Chair.

 4. Matters arising from those minutes (if any)